Home

 Future Workouts with J-Squats

 These puppies are perfect for building explosive leg strength.
-If you want a higher vertical jump or more power as you push off the starting blocks, work these into your routine.
+If you want a higher vertical jump or more power as you push off the starting blocks, work these into a weight training routine for really fantastic results.

 OR